Back to all posts

 Deploy a .NET Windows Desktop app with ClickOnce - Visual Studio (Windows) MicrosoftLearn

-But for this demonstration, a tool called mage.exe(Manifest Generation and Editing Tool) has been used for creating this application and deployment manifest.
-Below are the steps to reproduce:
+For this demonstration, a tool called mage.exe (Manifest Generation and Editing Tool) has been used to create the application and deployment manifests.
+Steps to reproduce:

-• Step 1: Download and install visual studio above version 16.8.
+• Step 1: Download and install Visual Studio above version 16.8.

-• Step 2: Create a sample .Net project and compile it with csc.exe (Using V2.0.5072)
+• Step 2: Create a sample .NET project and compile it with csc.exe (using v2.0.5072).

 %WINDIR%\\Microsoft.NET\\Framework64\\v2.0.50727\\csc.exe /platform:anycpu /o+ /r:System.EnterpriseServices.dll /r:System.Management.Automation.dll /r:Microsoft.Build.Framework.dll /target:winexe /out:"output\\payload.exe" "payload.cs"